-An aura is a set of specific symptoms that often occur gradually over a few minutes and typically last around an hour before an actual headache hits.
+An aura is one of the phases of migraines and it's characterized by a set of specific symptoms that often occur gradually over a few minutes and typically last around an hour before an actual headache hits.
 Symptoms can be:

 Some people have more than one of these.
 Visual is the most common and is described as:

 Sensory auras are the second most common.
 Symptoms are:

 The head pain usually is one sided and moderate to severe in strength.
 It can be made worse through physical activity.
 In at least 40% of cases, the pain is on both sides and accompanied by neck pain.
 Bilateral pain is more common in those who do not have an aura.
 Other symptoms of this third phases of migraines include:

 The last among the phases of migraines come about after the head pain has subsided.
 Many report feeling “hung over”.
 Other symptoms are:

 Oddly enough, some feel very happy and rested, while others suffer from depression and malaise.
 This may change for the same person at different times.